How To Win Your Wife Back After Hurting Her

 Offer genuine compliments and affirmations.
 Let her know she’s seen, appreciated, and valued.

 Surprise her by remembering the little things.
 Bring home her favorite tea.
 Ask about her work presentation.
 Text her an inside joke.
 These tiny moments rebuild emotional closeness.
+When rebuilding closeness, focus on finding points of agreement or understanding, as this strengthens your bond and helps both of you feel validated.

 Reintroduce the elements that made her feel special in the beginning—only if they’re sincere.
 If you used to dance with her in the kitchen or leave her silly notes on the bathroom mirror, consider reintroducing those rituals as symbols of consistency and connection.